Squarespace Shareholders Seeking More Money Should Contact Julie & Holleman Regarding Sale Permira

-NEW YORK, May 16, 2024 /PRNewswire/ -- Nationally recognized shareholder rights firm Julie & Holleman LLP is investigating the proposed $6.6 billion acquisition of Squarespace, Inc. (NYSE: SQSP) by private equity firm Permira.
+NEW YORK, May 20, 2024 /PRNewswire/ -- Nationally recognized shareholder rights firm Julie & Holleman LLP is investigating the proposed $6.6 billion acquisition of Squarespace, Inc. (NASDAQ: SQSP) by private equity firm Permira.
 Julie & Holleman has already uncovered several conflicts of interest.

 For a free, no-risk consultation, please visit https://julieholleman.com/squarespace-inc/, or contact firm partner Scott Holleman at [email protected].

 On May 13, 2024, Squarespace announced that it had agreed to be acquired by Permira for $44 per share in cash.
+Two of Squarespace's largest shareholder—Casalena and private equity firm General Atlantic—are not selling their shares but will instead "roll over" their shares post-merger.
 The deal is expected to close by the fourth quarter of 2024.

 Julie & Holleman, whose attorneys have helped secure hundreds of millions of dollars for shareholders, is concerned about the inadequate deal price.
 The $44 per share deal price is less than the recent IPO price of $48 per share and price targets of $50 per share established by Wall Street analysts.
-Julie & Holleman is also concerned about conflicts of interest—Squarespace's biggest existing shareholders, including Casalena and private equity firm General Atlantic, are "rolling over" their shares while public shareholders are being cashed out.
+Julie & Holleman is also concerned about conflicts of interest relating to the rollover agreements.
+Casalena and General Atlantic will continue to share in the company's upside while other shareholders are being cashed out.

 Please visit https://julieholleman.com/squarespace-inc/ or contact partner Scott Holleman by email at [email protected] or by telephone at (929) 415-1020 for more information.